the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

 The modification can be in one of three ways:
 - If `handler` is `SIG_IGN`, then signals of type `signum` are ignored.
 - Else: If `handler` is `SIG_DFL`, then signals of type `signum` reverts to the default action.
-- Else: `handler` is *the address of a user-defined function*, called a <u>signal handler</u>, that will be called whenever the process receives a signal of type `signum`.
+- Else: `handler` is *the address of a **user-defined function***, called a <u>signal handler</u>, that will be called whenever the process receives a signal of type `signum`.
   - Changing the default action by this way is known as *installing the handler*.
   - The invocation of the handler is called *catching the signal*.
   - The execution of the handler is called *handling the signal*.
   - When the handler executes its return statement, control usually passes back to the instruction in the control flow where the process was interrupted by the receipt of the signal.

+So, exceptions are handled by the kernel in their corresponding exception handlers.
+Those exceptions can be responded to by processes via signals (sent to them by the kernel) and user-defined signal handlers(function).
+- Take NodeJS for example, data arriving at the network adapter is handled by the kernel's networking I/O subsytem, network drivers, and DMA at the system level.
+Whereas, at the application/process level, we have <u>a NodeJS `data` event and event handler</u>.
+In NodeJS this is implemented by <u>a signal connected to `data` event and a signal handler connected to `event handler`</u>.